kuruczgabor/beyondPixels/README.md

 ### Dynamic Photo Grid

-The size of the photo grid dynamically changes based on the window size.
+The size of the photos and the photo grid dynamically changes based on the window size.

+##### Rendering Home Page:
 ```javaScript
 return (
     <div className="home-env">